OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 3
 ### Benefits
+Secrets are dynamically generated during deployment and a process routinely checks for and mitigates unprotected secrets.

 ### Activity
 Where secrets are not predefined or dependant on another system, generate them during the deployment process.
 Follow appropriate best practices such as using a cryptographically secure pseudorandom number generator if you generate this value randomly.